 Rats and mice are potential problems for homeowners and renters in nearly any location in the United States, including across Southern California.
 When it comes to addressing a rat infestation in a residence (or other building), the best course of action is to stop a rodent invasion before it occurs.
 As part of such an effort, keeping rats away from the grounds surrounding your home before rodents have a chance to work their way inside is important.
 In the alternative, driving rats from the exterior of your residence is a secondary tactic that is far more preferable than rats ending up in your home.
 Rat holes play an important role in a strategy to keep these rodents from inside your home and eliminating them from the grounds and interior of your home should they invade the premises.

-Dealing with Rat Holes in Your Lawn or Garden
+Dealing With Rat Holes in Your Lawn or Garden

 As mentioned previously, it pays to be as proactive as possible when it comes to preventing a rat infestation in your home.
 Part of that proactive strategy should be countering the presence of rats around the exterior of your home.
 Indeed, this is your front line of offense against a rat infestation in your home.

 This includes dealing with rat holes in your lawn or garden.
 There are some specific strategies that you need to consider employing to address rats that appear to have taken up residence outside of your home.
 Up to eight rats can inhabit a single rat hole or burrow in your yard or garden.
 (Keep in mind that the interior of your home is only a wall away for a rat.
-Moreover, as the temperature drops, rats will be more inclined to seek sanctuary inside your home, garage, or other type of building.)
+Moreover, as the temperature drops, rats will be more inclined to seek sanctuary inside your home, garage, or other types of building.)

 The type of strategy you employ in regard to a nuisance critter in your yard depends on what type of animal has invaded your space.
 Thus, if you believe you have an issue with rats outside your home, being able to identify rat holes to confirm the matter is important.